-- I. The PoS must contain at least 108 credit hours of coursework of which (at least) 18 hours may be in a minor. - II.
+- I. The PoS must contain at least 108 credit hours of coursework.
+If a minor is declared at least 18 minor credits are required. - II.
 The PoS must include the core coursework listed in A. (at least (4+8)x3=36 credits, grade at least C). - III.
 The PoS may include graduate-level non-blanket courses in Mathematics, or outside Mathematics which are essential for the student.
 All courses have to be completed with a grade of at least C. - IV.
-The PoS may include blanket hors such as MTH 601, MTH 607, MTH 606, but no more than 15 credit hours of blanket numbered credit hours other than the thesis are allowed. - V. The PoS must include at least 36 hours but no more than 72 credits of MTH 603 (Thesis). - VI.
-50% of the graduate-level courses must be stand-alone graduate courses (as opposed to the "slash" courses). - VII.
+The PoS may include blanket hours such as MTH 601, MTH 607, MTH 606, but no more than 15 credit hours of blanket numbered courses other than MTH 603 are allowed. - V. The PoS must include at least 36 hours but no more than 72 credits of MTH 603 (Thesis). - VI.
+50% of the graduate-level courses must be stand-alone graduate courses (as opposed to "slash" courses). - VII.
 If a student completed Master's degree in Mathematics, it is common for their PhD program to include some credits that were used for the Master's degree. - VIII.
-The student records PoS on the form found on the Graduate School web site. - IX.
-The program must be approved in a program meeting.
-After it has been signed by all committee members, it must be approved and signed by the Mathematics Department Head. - X. After the Head has signed the program, it must to be submitted to the Graduate School for audit and approval.
-Once approved by the Graduate School Dean, a copy is sent to the student, the advisor, and to the Mathematics department. - XI.
-The program should be filed no later than a certain number of weeks prior to preliminary oral exam as required by Graduate School (currently 15 weeks). - XII.
 PoS may change if the student and their committee agrees, and a petition to Graduate School is filed.